awsdocs/amazon-application-discovery-user-guide/doc_source/working-with-data-athena.md

 ## Exploring Data Directly in Amazon Athena<a name="explore-direct-in-ate"></a>

-These instructions guide you to all your agent data directly in the Athena console\.
+The following instructions explain how to explore your agent data directly in the Athena console\.
 If you don’t have any data in Athena or have not enabled Data Exploration in Amazon Athena, you will be prompted by a dialog box to enable Data Exploration in Amazon Athena, as explained in [Enabling Data Exploration in Amazon Athena](ce-prep-agents.md)\.

 **To explore agent\-discovered data directly in Athena**